Las Vegas Homes For Sale with a Pool

 Revise any search on this site in the top-right corner of the results.
 Save your searches and FAVS in a private box and return anytime.
 Bookmark Us!

-With our warm, sunny climate, there are many Las Vegas homes for sale with a pool.
-A typical swimming pool adds $20,000-$30,000 to the price of the home.
+There are many Las Vegas homes for sale with a pool because we have a warm and sunny climate.
+A typical swimming pool adds $20,000-$50,000 to the price of the home.
 The cost to build a new swimming pool is rarely under $30,000.
 Just like landscaping, pools vary widely in size, complexity, shape, and cost.
-Some have waterfalls that add value and some also have heated spas.
+Some have waterfalls that add value, and some also have heated spas.

-The most important thing when reading a listing for Las Vegas homes for sale with a pool, is to remember that “inground,” does not mean “built-in”.
-Listings featuring houses for sale with a pool can also mean a pool structure that is disposable after a few years but still below the ground level.
+When reading a listing for a Las Vegas home for sale with a pool, the most important thing is to remember that “inground” does not mean “built-in.”
+Listings featuring homes for sale with a pool can also mean a plastic pool structure that is meant to last under 10 years but still below ground level.

-“Built-in” swimming pools are made to last for over 20 years.
-An older house with a pool may need repairs, equipment or new plaster.
-Rehab will cost considerably less money than building a new pool in Las Vegas.
-Houses for sale with a pool can be a far better deal than having a pool built.
-Although, when you build a swimming pool, you get to have your own custom design.
+Homes for sale with a pool can be a far better deal than having a pool built.
+Although, something to keep in mind when you build a swimming pool, you do get to choose your own custom design.

+There are alternatives.
+Most master-planned communities will have a sports park with a swimming pool.
 Many neighborhoods will have a community pool, and some are near a public pool or a waterpark like Wet-n-Wild.
-Hotels/Casinos now offer hotel pool access on a “per day rate,” which can also be fun.
+Hotels/Casinos now offer hotel pool access on a “per day rate.”
+We find hotel pool visits to be fun.

-You might wonder how many Las Vegas homes are for sale with a pool.
-The last time I checked, only 29% of the homes for sale in Las Vegas have pools.
+You might wonder how many Las Vegas homes for sale have a swimming pool.
+The last time I checked, only 29% of homes for sale in Las Vegas have pools.
 Of course, that is an overall picture.
 We noted that as the home price goes up, the likelihood of it having a pool increases.
-Above $500,000, 2 out of 3 homes for sale have a pool which is 66%.
+When looking at homes for sale in Las Vegas with a pool priced over $500,000, 2 out of 3 homes have a pool, which is 66%.

 Advantages of Having A Pool in Las Vegas